 What to Do When Week Four Is Done

-Maintaining this routine builds fitness and resilience.
+Keep track of improvements in strength and stamina to maintain motivation.
+Incorporate variety to prevent boredom, including activities like swimming or cycling.
 Learn more about the Milo and how it can help you get started.

 Frequently Asked Questions